-A quick and easy kid-friendly pasta recipe, this Stovetop Mac and Cheese with Tuna and Peas is sure to be a family favorite weeknight dinner!
+A quick and easy kid-friendly pasta recipe, this Stovetop Tuna Mac and Cheese is sure to be a family favorite weeknight dinner!

 As any mom of toddlers knows, mac and cheese is always a hit with little ones.
 When it comes to feeding my kids, I care less about total calorie counts and more about the quality of ingredients I’m feeing them.